JohnGebreselassie/CookingList/JOURNEY.md

         ac.
 Pydantic Schemes and Data Validation
         ad.
 Wrote everything reflecting a list of dictionaries, need to learn PostgreSQL for database ae.
 HTTP Exceptions and /docs
+4. 7/15
+    a.
+Started Postgres - installed Postico2 as my editor, using pgadmin4 to control databases
+    b. tutorial finished by tomorrow, but its all in Postico so nothing new here